-The carrying value of the lease liabilities as at September 30, 2020 was \$1,446 (2019 - \$nil) which approximates its fair value and is recorded at amortized cost.
+The carrying value of the lease liabilities as at September 30, 2021 was \$1,592 (2020 - \$1,446) which approximates its fair value and is recorded at amortized cost.
 The carrying value of the lease liabilities was determined based on the discounted future cash flows using rates related incremental borrowing rates.

-The carrying value of other liability as at September 30, 2020 was \$256 (2019 - \$355) which approximates its fair value and is recorded at amortized cost.
+The carrying value of other liability as at September 30, 2021 was \$126 (2020 - \$256) which approximates its fair value and is recorded at amortized cost.
 The carrying value of the other liability was determined based on the discounted future cash flows using rates for similar financial instruments subject to similar risks and maturities.

-The Company does not hold any equity instruments that are measured at fair value or amortized costs during the years ended September 30, 2020, and 2019.
+The Company does not hold any equity instruments that are measured at fair value or amortized costs during the years ended September 30, 2021, and 2020.